 If you're not sure which elements to test, trying to boost your conversion rate can feel like throwing things at the wall and seeing what sticks.
-Here are a few ideas, based on known patterns of consumer behavior.

 Use more dynamic language in your calls to action.
 Active verbs, like “buy” or “join,” inspire visitors to do something.
 You can also try phrasing the calls to action from the visitor's point of view—“Yes, sign me up!”
 This can get them fired up and make them feel connected to your site.